Attentive Tag Cloud Mode Integration

 Custom Attributes API mappings

-RudderStack uses this API to send any traits in the identify
+RudderStack uses this API to send any traits in the identify call within the properties object of the request.

-RudderStack trait | Attentive property |
+| RudderStack trait | Attentive property |

-traits.email /context.traits.email /properties.email | user.email |
+traits.email/context.traits.email/properties.email | user.email |

 traits.phone / context.traits.phone / properties.phone | user.phone |